I Was Born This Way: Success of each version

-Valentino's version was a success in UK (where it was a #1 disco hit) and in the USA.
+Valentino's version was a success in U.K. (where it was a #1 disco hit) and in the U.S.A.

 In 1978, the Carl Bean version on Motown Records became a club hit on the Billboard National Disco Action, Top 40 chart, peaking at #15.
-The song was remixed by Shep Pettibone and Bruce Forest in 1986, and along with a mix by Timmy Regisford was re-released on Next Plateau records.
-The "Better Days" mix became a huge club anthem during the 80s.
-The song was remixed again in 1995 on Next Plateau Records.
+The song was remixed by Shep Pettibone and Bruce Forest in 1986, and, along with a mix by Timmy Regisford, was re-released on Next Plateau Records.
+The "Better Days" mix became a huge club anthem during the 1980s.
+The song was also remixed again in 1995, for Next Plateau Records.